-Oboist and optimist Lydia Consilvio is a first year doctoral student and Woodwind Quintet Fellow at the University of Maryland, where she will study with Mark Hill starting in the fall of 2017.
-Her summer leading up to it will be spent as a Fellow at the Atlantic Music Festival.
+Oboist and optimist Lydia Consilvio is a first year doctoral student and Woodwind Quintet Fellow at the University of Maryland, where she studies with Mark Hill.
+She spent the summer of 2017 as a resident artist at the Atlantic Music Festival.

 The Videnia Quintet was given the opportunity to present an hour-long recital on the Millenium Stage at the Kennedy Center in 2015.
 The ensemble spent their summer of 2016 at the Norfolk Chamber Music Festival and the Avaloch Farm Music Institute.
 Earlier that summer, Lydia attended the Pacific Region International Summer Music Academy in British Columbia, where she performed a double-oboe concerto alongside the Vancouver Symphony’s Roger Cole.
 Consilvio was the grateful recipient of the 2017 Philip Francis Nelson Prize at Yale, which went to "a student whose musicianship is outstanding and who demonstrates curiosity, talent, and the entrepreneurial spirit in many dimensions of the music profession."

 Lydia completed her Bachelor’s degree as a Rogers Scholar at the Eastman School of Music.
 At Eastman, she studied with Richard Killmer and received an Arts Leadership Certificate, graduating with high distinction in 2015.
 Her arts leadership work included an internship with Cordancia Chamber Orchestra, for which she was interviewed by National Public Radio.